openpsa/quickform/README.md

  - Compatible with PHP 5.4: It will run without producing warnings or deprecated notices
  - No PEAR dependencies: ``HTML_Common`` is replaced by a bundled version, and ``PEAR_Error``s are replaced by exceptions
  - Support for Composer autoloading: All ``include`` statements have been removed in favor of classmap autoloading

+### API Compatibility

+ - Some calls are listed in the PEAR documentation as static, but making them statically callable without warnings would require significant rewrites and might break other use cases.
+So if you get errors about assuming `$this` from an incompatible context, just change your calls to nonstatic ones